cheerscyber/cheerscyber.github.io/index.md

 # Moderators

-Cheers Cyber was established in June 2018 by [Brandon Dixon](https://www.linkedin.com/in/brandonsdixon/) and [Lenny Zeltser](https://www.linkedin.com/in/lennyzeltser/).
-They review membership applications and handle other administivia related to Cheers Cyber.
-Please contact them if you have questions about this community.
+Cheers Cyber was established in June 2018 by [Brandon Dixon](https://www.linkedin.com/in/brandonsdixon/) and [Lenny Zeltser](https://www.linkedin.com/in/lennyzeltser/), and is now moderated by Brandon Dixon.
+He reviews membership applications and handle other administivia related to Cheers Cyber.
+Please contact Brandon if you have questions about this community.

 # This Page

 Yeah, the design of this site is barebones, to say the least.
-Blame the moderators.
-They consider it a minimum viable product for now.
+Blame the moderator, who considers it a minimum viable product for now.